raymondlowe/core-web-vitals-pagespeed-insights-bulk-check/README.md

 Optionally name the key so it isn't "API key <n>"

-Put the API key in a file in the same folder as `secrets.py`
+Put the API key in a file named `secrets.py` located in the same folder.

 ```
 api_key ="<your key here>"